Shhsvri/BIOF043-R-Hands-on/Project.md

 Welcome to the last part of the workshop where we put all the skills we have learned in R to do data science.

-## agenda

-We have two projects:

-1. From Medicare-Part-D data, we will generate visualizations showing the states that prescribe **Buprenorphine** the most, per capita.

-2. From publicly available RNAseq data, we will find a list of differentially expressed genes comparing our study and control samples.

 ### Project 1

  Buprenorphine is a prescription drug used to treat opioid dependence.
 It is used on its own or formulated in combination with naloxone.